EdgeOL: Efficient in-situ Online Learning on Edge Devices: Related Works and Discussion

-For continual learning, there are some works proposed to optimize particularly for continual video analytics applications~\cite{khani2023recl, bhardwaj2022ekya}.
+For online learning, there are some works proposed to optimize particularly for online video analytics applications~\cite{khani2023recl, bhardwaj2022ekya}.
 Specifically, RECL~\cite{khani2023recl} maintains a model zoo and uses the streaming-in training data to fine-tune these models, where the most appropriate model will be selected for inference in different scenarios.
 Ekya~\cite{bhardwaj2022ekya} strategically schedules the resources among the training and inference workloads of co-running applications to achieve higher inference accuracy.
-Due to the continuous and regular nature of video streaming in those applications, these works typically divide the continual learning process into multiple fixed-length short windows (e.g., 200 seconds) and launch the fine-tuning process in each window in a fixed-frequency manner.
-Some other methods are proposed to filter only important data for training to reduce the total training costs~\cite{panda2016conditional, wu2021enabling}.
-Moreover, \cite{ma2023cost} presents a system runtime designed to dynamically configure the episodic memory hierarchy (HEM), where HEM is critical for improving the model performance during continual learning.
+Due to the continuous and regular nature of video streaming in those applications, these works typically divide the online learning process into multiple short windows (e.g., 200 seconds) and conduct online fine-tuning in each window in a fixed-frequency manner.
+Some other methods are proposed to filter important data for training to minimize the cost~\cite{panda2016conditional, wu2021enabling}, which can effectively reduce training costs.
+Moreover, \cite{ma2023cost} presents a system runtime designed to dynamically configure the episodic memory hierarchy (HEM), where HEM is critical for improving the model performance during online learning.
 This runtime effectively optimizes both accuracy and energy efficiency.
 Nonetheless, it is important to emphasize that our approach is complementary to these approaches since we focus on determining the moment to trigger fine-tuning adaptively and freezing layers selectively.
 We will investigate the incorporation of the above methods in our future works.